evansbenj/2020_GBS.md/2023_JoinMap.md

 The loc file can now be opened with JoinMap.
 After selecting the node in the left most pane, in the "Dataset" Menu you need to select "Creat New Dataset from Dada Tabsheet"

-Now the data are loaded and you can "Check for Coding Errors" in the Dataset menu.
+* Now the data are loaded and you can "Check for Coding Errors" in the Dataset menu.
+* Now click on the "Create Population Node" option in the Dataset Menu
+* With the newly created node selected, click on the calculator icon in the toolbar below the part of the menu with words
+* This will test for segregation distortion and the results (X2 values) are in the "Locus Genot Freq" pane in a column called "X2"
+*